California Law on Internet Piracy

 - The owner or an authorized representative has given permission to freely disseminate the work electronically, via a cable system, or to a home satellite service.

-- UCSD is responsible for informing faculty, staff, and students about this law, especially that they could be subject to fine or even imprisonment.
+- UC San Diego is responsible for informing faculty, staff, and students about this law, especially that they could be subject to fine or even imprisonment.

 - Students, staff, and faculty are responsible for respecting copyrights and avoiding the illegal distribution of commercial works as described above.